doug-rocha/Minecraft-Computer-Craft-Farms/README.md

 Just some lua scripts to run in Computer Craft mod for Minecraft.

-**Note:** Tree Farm was forked from kaikaku's code, you can see the base code working on his YouTube [video](https://www.youtube.com/watch?v=eMxNI2QjO1k).
+**Note:** aTreeFarm.lua was forked from kaikaku's code, you can see the base code working on his YouTube [video](https://www.youtube.com/watch?v=eMxNI2QjO1k).